Rereading My Childhood — Fear Street: Bad Dreams

 Admittedly, the twist came out of nowhere.
 I conjecture that the prologue was added later, but the addition rendered the teen-peepers-exposition-Averys useless.

 The Averys could be cut.
 The boyfriend is extraneous.
 Tiffany should have been killed to show how close the danger is to Maggie.
 Despite this, I still had a great time reading it.
 I think my opinion is a bit skewed.
 The last Fear StreetI read (The Stepsister) made me livid.
 Frankly, I was happy with the flawed female characters, and I was even happier there wasn’t a terrible, misogynistic, creepy male character.
-I was happy with the twist that came out of nowhere, but at least I didn’t predict it on page three.
+I was happy with the twist that came out of nowhere, and I didn’t predict it on page three.
 If the rest of the Fear Street books are at least as good as Bad Dreams, we’re in for a glowing series of reviews.
 I don’t think that will happen, but at least I’m committed, and if I hate the book, you’ll read all about it.